Okta Inc. (OKTA) Shares Plummet Below 1-Year High

-The stock of Okta Inc. (NASDAQ: OKTA) has decreased by -3.70 when compared to last closing price of 75.96.
-Despite this, the company has experienced a -5.90% fall in its stock price over the last five trading sessions.
+Okta Inc. (NASDAQ: OKTA)’s stock price has plunge by -2.61relation to previous closing price of 70.03.
+Nevertheless, the company has seen a -10.21% plunge in its stock price over the last five trading sessions.
 Barron’s reported on 03/10/23 that Okta Stock Has Been on a Tear.
 Why There’s Still Time to Buy.

 Is It Worth Investing in Okta Inc. (NASDAQ: OKTA) Right Now?